bdastur/notes/aws/aws_databases_readme.md

 ## AWS Database Migration Service (DMS):
-* Makes it easy to migrate relational databses, data warehouses, NoSQL databases and other types od data stores.
+* Makes it easy to migrate relational databses, data warehouses, NoSQL databases and other types of data stores.
 * Can migrate data into AWS between on-prem instances or between combination of cloud and on-prem.
 * Supports homogenous and hetrogenous migration.
 Eg orcale DB on prem to Oracle DB RDS, or SQL Server on prem to Amazon Aurora

-## Cachingg strategies on AWS
+## Caching strategies on AWS
 * Cloudfront.
 * API Gateway
 * ElastiCache